whoyaho/coding-test/Readme.md

 ## 💡 Notes

 - Please create the planning, design, and implementation methods creatively to make the game more fun.
-- You may delete the base code or change the structure.
+- We recommend implementing it using DOM manipulation, as shown in the example code, but you may delete or modify that code and its structure as you see fit.
 - Please implement **collision detection when the ball hits the wall**.
 - Please develop using **TypeScript**.
 - Please modify the **Readme.md** file according to your assignment results.